vincefried/CV-SwiftUI/README.md

 ## Functionality

 * Views hardcoded data in a scrollable view
-    * Idea: Data could be coming from a REST API or at least from a local SQLite DB to make maintenance easier
 * Supports basic PDF share option
     * Currently lays out pages based on the device's screen, can still be optimized for layouting the pages in different DIN formats
-* Supports dark mode
+* Supports dark mode & a11y

 ## Result